Tor is one of the most popular hide IP tools as it is free and it allows users browse in (almost) total privacy. Learn about Tor pros and cons.

 Tor improves your security and your privacy through a network of virtual tunnels.
 With Tor, you have anonymous outgoing connections along with hidden services to protect not only your privacy but to give you more protection against traffic analysis attacks.

-As any other solution Tor comes also with several downside you should be aware about.
+Like any other solution, Tor comes also with several downsides you should be aware of.
 Here is a list of pros and cons for this tool.

 Tor Pros and Cons